 Discussion: When a target receives any iSCSI PDU with a payload digest error, it MUST answer with a Reject PDU with a reason code of Data-Digest-Error and discard the PDU.
-If the discarded PDU is a solicited or unsolicited iSCSI data PDU and is the final Data-Out PDU of a command, the target MUST request retransmission with a recovery R2T.
-If the rejected PDU is the final Data-Out PDU of a command, than the target cannot terminate the task.
-If the target does not transmit a Recovery R2T, it will need to wait for the initiator to attempt recovery actions.
+If the discarded PDU is a solicited or unsolicited iSCSI data PDU the target MUST do one of the following a) Request retransmission with a recovery R2T. b) Terminate the task with a response PDU with a CHECK CONDITION Status and an iSCSI Condition of "protocol service CRC error".
+If the target chooses to implement this option, it MUST wait to receive all the data (signaled by a Data PDU with the final bit set for all outstanding R2Ts) before sending the response PDU.
+A task management command (such as an abort task) from the initiator during this wait may also conclude the task.